scattering/RAG-ICP-CLUSTERING/README.md

 - `lattice_calculator.py`: python tool that provides motor coordinates based on reciprocal space coordinates

 # Start the MCP server
+Run: `cd RAG-ICP-CLUSTERING/nist-chat-main/resources/mcp_server`
+Navigate to the config.json file.
+Change the "command" for each tool to a file path that goes to a python version in your own conda environment.
+This is very important, as it will NOT work without this change.
 From the `mcp_server` folder, with your python env activated, run the following command:
 ```shell
 uvx mcpo --port 8081 --api-key "CHANGE_ME" --config ./config.json